palant/pfp/README.md

 How to build
 ------------

-If all the dependencies are installed, building PfP for Firefox is simply a matter of running Gulp:
+### Firefox

+The following command with produce a file with a name like `build-firefox/pfp-n.n.n.xpi`:

     gulp xpi

+### Chrome and Opera

-This will create a package inside the `build-firefox` directory with a file name like `pfp-n.n.n.xpi` that you can install in Firefox.
+The following command with produce a file with a name like `build-chrome/pfp-n.n.n.crx`:

-Creating a Chrome and Opera build is similar:

     gulp crx --private-key=key.pem

-This will create a package inside the `build-chrome` directory with a file name like `pfp-n.n.n.crx` that you can install in Chrome and Opera.
-If you don't specify a signing key it will create a ZIP file that can be uploaded to Chrome Web Store or Opera Add-ons.
+You can also omit the `--private-key` parameter, an unsigned ZIP file will be created then which can be uploaded to Chrome Web Store or Opera Add-ons.

-You can also generate a web client:
+### Web client

+The following command with produce a file with a name like `build-web/pfp-web-n.n.n.zip`:

     gulp web

-This will produce a package inside the `build-web` directory with a file name like `pfp-web-n.n.n.zip`.
-After unpacking it, you can open `index.html` file and use it directly in the browser.
+After unpacking the package, you can open `index.html` in the browser which will give you a slightly feature-reduced version of PfP.

 How to test
 -----------

-Testing your changes is easiest by creating a test directory.
-For Firefox you should use the following command:
+### Firefox

+The following command will create a `build-firefox` directory:

     gulp build-firefox

-This will create a `build-firefox` directory that you can load as a temporary extension in Firefox via `about:debugging` page.
+You can load this directory as a temporary extension in Firefox via `about:debugging` page.
 An already loaded extension will reload automatically on rebuild.
 If you want the directory to be updated automatically whenever you change any source files, you can use `gulp watch-firefox` instead.

-Similarly, creating a test directory for Chrome and Opera can be done by running the following command:
+### Chrome and Opera

+The following command will create a `build-chrome` directory:

     gulp build-chrome

-This will create a `build-chrome` directory that you can load as an unpacked extension in Chrome or Opera.
-Running `gulp watch-chrome` instead will update the test directory automatically whenever you change any source files.
+You can load this directory as an unpacked extension in Chrome or Opera.
+An already loaded extension will reload automatically on rebuild.
+If you want the directory to be updated automatically whenever you change any source files, you can use `gulp watch-chrome` instead.

-To test the web client run:
+### Web client

+The following command will create a `build-web` directory:

     gulp build-web

-You can then open `build-web/index.html` in your browser.
+You can then open `build-web/index.html` in your browser to test then.

 Cleaning up the repository
 --------------------------